0x7f9/xauto/README.md

 # define your task function
 def your_task_function(task_data, driver):
-    """
-    The function each worker thread will run.
-    """
     url = task_data.get('url')
     driver.get(url)
     # add your scraping or automation logic here